 “When we were first given the diagnosis we felt relief, but I also felt guilty that we’d let our son down for all those years.
 We could have been angry about the late diagnosis but there’s no point looking backwards, and ever since, audiology has been brilliant.”

 Meeting other families with deaf children and young people can be invaluable and when you feel the time is right, you may want to:

 - Read about other families’ experiences of having a child with a hearing loss or chat with other families on Facebook or in our Families magazine.

 - Join a local deaf children's society to meet other families in your area.
 If you’re unable to attend a local group, you can still join and receive local information and updates.

-- attend one of our free information days.
+- Attend one of our free family weekends or information days.